StarGate01/chrzwatch-firmware/README.md

 # CHRZ Watch Firmware

 Custom firmware for the NRF52 based smartwatch I6HRC using the ARM Mbed 5.14 RTOS.
+Supported by a custom version of the Gadgetbridge Android app.

 ## State of the project